ryardley/reduxor/README.md

 $ npm start
 ```

-Then shoot over to [http://localhost:3000/](http://localhost:3000/) to be amazed at the awesomeness.
+Then shoot over to [http://localhost:3000/](http://localhost:3000/) to be amazed at the awesomeness. (_Actually it is pretty crap right now tehehe but it should be enough to get you going hehehe..._)

 ## To run in production
 The start in production mode